Tuesday, 25 March 2025

 The soundtrack was very 00's indie rock, with a bit of Bastille and Dandy Warhols.
 John may have an encyclopaedic knowledge of Thin Lizzy but was surprisingly blank on recognising The Killers when not one but two of their tracks drifted out the speakers.

-After visting those couple of venues we decided to make our way back to the Beer Festival.
+After visiting those couple of venues we decided to make our way back to the Beer Festival.

-This was Friday's vintage transport which put a smile on our faces, even if we were overtaken by a small child in an electric toy jeep on the bus station concourse.
+This was Friday's vintage transport which put a smile on our faces, even if it was overtaken by a small child in an electric toy jeep on the bus station concourse.

 After a mellow and easy-going afternoon session at the beer festival, we found ourselves back in the centre of Wigan.